sankeer28/tic-tac-toe/README.md

 You can play the game [online](https://sankeer28.github.io/tic-tac-toe/)

 ## Computer AI Algorithm
-The computer player in this Tic Tac Toe game utilizes a basic heuristic search combined with a depth-limited minimax approach to make intelligent moves.
-Here's how the algorithm works:
+The 'computer' in this game utilizes a basic heuristic search combined with a depth-limited minimax approach.

 1.**Basic Heuristic Search**
 The AI evaluates the game state to decide its next move.
 It aims to win the game or prevent the opponent from winning by considering potential future moves.